Research

 Main research topics

-A special industry focus is set on controlling issues of the supply and disposal industry.
+A special industry focus is set on control issues of the supply and disposal industry.
 In this context, the energy industry as well as the water/wastewater companies are of particular importance.
 In the field of energy management, the professorship cooperates closely with pay-regulated companies on various questions of corporate management.
 The main focus is on the effects of incentive regulation on energy suppliers and entrepreneurial response strategies.
 Against this background, the expert report "Korrekturbedarf bei der Ermittlung von risikolosem Basiszinssatz und Marktrisikoprämie" (only available in German) was written in 2015 together with Prof. Dr. Peter Posch on behalf of BDEW.

 In the field of water management, Prof. Dr. Andreas Hoffjan is Scientific Director of a leading German water institute, the IWW - Zentrum Wasser in Mülheim, since 2010.
 The IWW is a member institute of the Johannes Rau Research Association.
 The water management research focuses on both, drinking water supply and wastewater disposal.
-The last mentioned are mainly concerned with the interface between controlling and regulation, including corporate management and efficiency measurement of wastewater disposal.
+The last mentioned are mainly concerned with the interface between control and regulation, including corporate management and efficiency measurement of wastewater disposal.

-The research focus on controlling in public administrations, which was established with the dissertation of Prof. Dr. Andreas Hoffjan, supports the existing reform process of the public sector and non-profit organizations.
-Currently, success factors of public-private partnerships and controlling approaches in foundations are being investigated.
+The research focus on control in public administrations, which was established with the dissertation of Prof. Dr. Andreas Hoffjan, supports the existing reform process of the public sector and non-profit organizations.
+Currently, success factors of public-private partnerships and control approaches in foundations are being investigated.
 These topics are also often discussed from an international comparative perspective, e.g. risk management, in which German and British non-profit organizations were compared.

 A special interest lies on pricing in public procurement and public donation.
 The foundation for this focus lies in the legal commentary for the public price law Ebisch/Gottschalk " Preise und Preisprüfungen bei öffentlichen Aufträgen (Prices and Price Auditing for Public Contracts)", that is published by Prof. Hoffjan in cooperation with the lawyer Hans-Peter Müller.
 In 2015, Prof. Hoffjan and Prof. Dr. Dörr draw up the assessment for the German Federal Ministry of Economics " Die Bedeutung der Verordnung PR Nr.
 30/53 über die Preise bei öffentlichen Aufträgen (The importance of the regulation PR No. 30/53 on prices in public procurement)".
 Current research in this area focuses on cost allocation as well as on the auditing of cost-based prices in public procurement and donation, as well as special issues in IT costing.